AG Bell School-Age Financial Aid Program

 About the Program

 The School-Age Financial Aid program is for students with hearing loss who use listening and spoken language and who are in first through twelfth grades and attending a parochial, private or independent (not public) mainstream school.
 Awards are intended to help with educational costs such as tuition, room and board, books, equipment, auditory and speech language support services, academic tutoring, transportation, and other school-related expenses.
 This program is not applicable for students who are being homeschooled, attend public school or are in college.
-These are one-time awards made generally in the month of August.
 Award amounts vary; over the past three years, awards have ranged from $500 to $1,500.
+These awards are made one time for the year generally in the month of August.
+Award recipients may apply for this program again in future years.

 2013 School-Age Program Eligibility Criteria